 To help you to keep pace, we’ve compiled the SEO statistics that every marketer needs to know.
 The stats listed below will inform your strategy and help you to climb to the top of the SERPs.

-Key SEO statistics for 2021
+Key SEO statistics

 Let’s start by taking a look at the most important SEO statistics you need to know.